Trisfald/veridia-rpg/Traits.md

 ### Flame-imbued chamber
 ##### *Requirements: chromatic magic 3*
 ##### Cost: 5 experience points
 Spend twelve points of mana and perform an eight hours long ritual.
-Divide mana and time by the number of participants.\
+Divide the mana and time spent between the participants.\
 You summon a great fire in the center of a room.
 The flames' temperature is high enough to melt metals.\
 The enchantment lasts one month.